 I don’t have access to a garden in my current apartment, but I do have a small patio that gets sun for a good part of the day, so I’m gardening in pots again this year.
 I’m growing mostly fruits, … Continue reading

 I wrote here once about why I’m not writing a novel.
 It’s been a while since then, and a few things have changed.
 I turned forty this year, and I’m now semi-seriously looking at buying a house in the small … Continue reading

 Some horrible dark December evening after having spent the day fighting crowds of Christmas shoppers, I sacked out on the couch in front of the TV.
 The gods must have been smiling, because channel surfing landed me with two hours … Continue reading

 The Globe & Mail, possibly in an attempt to keep families from fighting about politics over the holidays, puts an enormous crossword puzzle in their Saturday edition immediately before Christmas.
 The clues are very much general-knowledge level, so everyone can … Continue reading

 I have bought – and I’m not even kidding – at least seven copies of Clueless in the Kitchen, by Evelyn Raab.
 I keep handing it out to friends and family because I love it so much.
 So now I’m going to take a minute to rave about it here.

 This is the cookbook that taught me to cook.
 It’s aimed at teenagers heading out to live on Continue reading

 Today was an object lesson in why Canadians don’t plant anything in the ground before Victoria Day (May 24th) weekend.
 It’s May 15th and actual flakes of snow fell out of the sky.
 Not enough to accumulate, but still.
+Being … Continue reading

 Recently I’ve been considering buying an apartment in Paris.
 Not immediately, but as a long-term goal.
 There are a variety of reasons why this might not be a terrible idea.

 In the last few days, though, I’ve been struggling with a big item in the ‘don’t do it’ column.
 It’s not the exchange rate or the cost of a management company.
 My biggest Continue reading

 When I was in my 20s I lived on tour with a traveling circus.
 For three years I moved with them from city to city, mostly in northern Europe, and no matter where we went it rained.
 A lot.
 Even the locals remarked on the unusual weather.